About your tour Leader,

 As director of Galleries and Collections, Henry Matthews organizes exhibition and related diverse education programs, manages the university's extensive art collections and seeks ways to connect the university to art communities around the world.
 He was formerly Director of the Muskegon Museum of Art and Staff Member of the Detroit Institute of Arts.
 A native of Austria, Matthews has conducted dozens of world wide tours over the past 25 years.

-Henry Matthews is pleased to announce a special travel opportunity to experience the great Italian cultural center of Perugia and Venice in the late fall of 2013.
-Pease join him for a cultural double hitter; first, for the 20th anniversary celebration of Grand Rapids' sister city relationship with Perugia, followed by the unforgettable and magical charms of Venice during the 55th Venice Biennale, one the the most important contemporary art competitions in the world.
+The group experienced the great Italian cultural center of Perugia and Venice in the late fall of 2013.
+This was a cultural double hitter; first, for the 20th anniversary celebration of Grand Rapids' sister city relationship with Perugia, followed by the unforgettable and magical charms of Venice during the 55th Venice Biennale, one the the most important contemporary art competitions in the world.

-First we'll explore the ancient charms of Perugia, capital city of Umbria, founded by the Etruscans in the 6th century BCE.
-A classic hill top city densely filled with layers of magnificent architecture reflective if it's long and proud history, Perugia offers spectacular views of the surrounding Umbrian countryside, including its neighbor, Assisi.
-Our intinerary will include ancient tombs and medieval castles, renaissance palaces and baroque churches, and museums filled with masterpieces of Italian art.
-We'll savor the local cuisine and enjoy the warmth of its people.
+They explored the ancient charms of Perugia, capital city of Umbria, founded by the Etruscans in the 6th century BCE.
+A classic hill top city densely filled with layers of magnificent architecture reflective if it's long and proud history, Perugia offered spectacular views of the surrounding Umbrian countryside, including its neighbor, Assisi.
+The journey included ancient tombs and medieval castles, renaissance palaces and baroque churches, and museums filled with masterpieces of Italian art.
+They enjoyed the local cuisine and the warmth of its people.

-Afterwards, we'll make our way north to Venice, the light, waters, and architecture of which are legendary.
-Highlights will include the 55th International Art exhibit, La Biennale di Venezia!
-Let yourself get lost in the maze of streets and canals as you explore the historic riches of the floating city.
-Her museums, churches, palaces, art and culture are unforgettable whether this is your first visit or one of many return journeys.
+The next stop was north to Venice, the light, waters, and architecture of which are legendary.
+Included were the 55th International Art exhibit, La Biennale di Venezia!
+They explored the historic riches of the floating city.
+Her museums, churches, palaces, art and culture are unforgettable.
 Venice never disappoints.

 The group visited some of the world’s greatest intact art collections ever assembled by a single family over many centuries.
 Private guides led them through the museums and glittering palaces and gardens built by the Hapsburg dynasty.
 Time was spent lingering in historic coffee houses and enjoying cultural performances of the famed Lipizzaner horses in their white marble performance hall as well as the opera and concerts - just some of the planned highlights of their visit.